-- 1. A Liquid Simulator used for the simulation of water. - One or more scene objects converted to Active Bodies at simulation time. - An Active Body Solver specified under the Liquid rollout of the Simulator - used to simulate the Active Bodies and to set some global options for the Active Body simulation. - An Active Body Interaction set and an Active Body Cloned Bodies set - automatically generated when creating an Active Body Solver node. - A Center of Mass Gizmo automatically generated for each object when included in the Active Body simulation through the Active Body Solver Interactio n set.
+- 1. A Liquid Simulator used for the simulation of water. - 2.
+One or more scene objects converted to Active Bodies at simulation time. - An Active Body Solver used to specify the scene objects which will be converted to Active Bodies and to set some global options for the Active Body simulation. - A Center of Mass Gizmo automatically generated for each object when included in the Active Body simulation through the Solver.

-To add an Active Body Solver, go to Phoenix FD Menu Create Active Body Solver.
+To add an Active Body Solver, go to Command Panel Create PhoenixFD Active Bodies.